Trishlag9/Credit-Risk-Modelling-and-Work-Queue-Optimization/README.md

 In most lending institutions, credit appraisal still runs on a first-come-first-served (FIFO) model.
 During month-end, when file inflow spikes 3x, appraisers are overwhelmed, TATs blow up, and premium customers wait in the same queue as clear-cut rejections.

-I built a machine learning system that changes this.
+I tried building a machine learning system around this.

 # The Problem:
 •  Manual credit assessment: 3-5 days per file